 Last year, the B.C. government invested more than $700 million to support the province’s innovation ecosystem.

-The institute will harmonize its goals with SFU’s innovation strategy – SFU Innovates – whose mission is to engage researchers, staff and students with local communities and industry partners to solve real-world problems through innovation and entrepreneurship.
+The institute’s mission is well aligned with SFU’s innovation strategy—SFU Innovates—whose mission is to engage researchers, staff and students with local communities and industry partners to solve societal challenges through innovation and entrepreneurship.